AIclicks Alternatives in 2026

 The Loudmink AEO platform monitors AI search engines and executes across blog, Reddit, and YouTube.
 Starter ($99/mo) includes 8 articles per month with ChatGPT tracking and human review on by default.
 Nothing auto-publishes unless you explicitly enable it.
 Pro ($299/mo) adds Gemini and Perplexity coverage, 20 articles, and 20 Reddit opportunities per month.
 Max ($599/mo) covers 5 AI search engines (ChatGPT, Gemini, Perplexity, Claude, Grok), 40 articles, 40 Reddit opportunities, and 10 YouTube opportunities.
 Post-publication verification rechecks AI search engines after content goes live to confirm citations actually happened.

-As of June 2026, Loudmink's Starter costs $40 less per month than AIclicks' Starter while producing 8 articles that AIclicks does not produce at all.
+As of July 2026, Loudmink's Starter runs $40 more per month than AIclicks' Starter ($99 vs $59), and the difference buys output AIclicks does not ship: 8 human-reviewed, post-publication-verified articles rather than the unreviewed drafts AIclicks hands back.
+The comparison is not sticker price, it is what actually goes live.
+AIclicks gives you rough drafts to edit and publish yourself; Loudmink gives you reviewed content plus proof it earned citations after it went live.
 The per-article cost on Max works out to roughly $6.65 across all channels, compared to hiring freelance writers at $200-500 per article.
 For teams comparing the full AEO platform landscape, see the Best AEO Platforms 2026 comparison.

 Writesonic Growth ($399/mo)

-Writesonic's Growth plan generates up to 50 articles per month and tracks 9+ AI search engines.
+Writesonic's Growth plan generates up to 50 articles per month and tracks 3 AI search engines on self-serve (ChatGPT, Gemini, and Google AI Overviews).
 Content creation is paired with real-time Google Search data for current references, which helps ensure articles reflect the latest competitive landscape.
+That volume plus fresh grounding data is a genuine strength if blog output is your priority.
 The platform does not post on Reddit or YouTube, so execution stays blog-only.
 At $399/mo, the per-article cost ($7.98) is competitive, but you lose the multi-channel coverage that drives citations on engines like Grok, which pulls heavily from Reddit.

-Writesonic started as an AI writing tool and evolved into a broader platform.
-The content generation is solid, but the platform lacks post-publication verification.
-You can produce articles at volume, but confirming whether those articles actually earned AI citations requires manual checking or a separate monitoring tool.
-Writesonic Enterprise ($1,499+/mo) unlocks custom dashboards, white-labeled reporting, and 10+ engine coverage.
+Writesonic started as an AI writing tool and has repositioned itself as an AI Search Visibility Platform.
+The content generation is solid, but the self-serve tiers lack continuous post-publication monitoring.
+You can produce articles at volume, but tracking whether those articles correlate with earning AI citations requires manual checking or a separate monitoring tool.
+Writesonic Enterprise (custom pricing) unlocks custom dashboards, white-labeled reporting, and up to 10-engine coverage.

 If You Want Budget Monitoring With More Engines